tldraw/tldraw/README.md

 ## License

-The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).
+The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

-You can use tldraw in commercial or non-commercial projects so long as you preserve the "Made with tldraw" watermark.
-To remove the watermark, purchase a [business license](https://tldraw.dev/#pricing).
-For more information, visit [tldraw.dev](https://tldraw.dev).
+You can use the tldraw SDK in commercial or non-commercial projects so long as you preserve the "Made with tldraw" watermark on the canvas.
+To remove the watermark, you can purchase a [business license](https://tldraw.dev/#pricing).
+Visit [tldraw.dev](https://tldraw.dev) to learn more.

 ## Trademarks

 Copyright (c) 2024-present tldraw Inc. The tldraw name and logo are trademarks of tldraw.
 Please see our [trademark guidelines](https://github.com/tldraw/tldraw/blob/main/TRADEMARKS.md) for info on acceptable usage.

+## Distributions

+You can find tldraw on npm [here](https://www.npmjs.com/package/@tldraw/tldraw?activeTab=versions).

-## Contact
+## Contribution

-Find us on Twitter/X at [@tldraw](https://twitter.com/tldraw).
+Please see our [contributing guide](https://github.com/tldraw/tldraw/blob/main/CONTRIBUTING.md).
+Found a bug?
+Please [submit an issue](https://github.com/tldraw/tldraw/issues/new).

 ## Community

 Have questions, comments or feedback?
 [Join our discord](https://discord.gg/rhsyWMUJxd) or [start a discussion](https://github.com/tldraw/tldraw/discussions/new).
 For the latest news and release notes, visit [tldraw.dev](https://tldraw.dev).

-## Contribution
+## Contact

-Please see our [contributing guide](https://github.com/tldraw/tldraw/blob/main/CONTRIBUTING.md).
-Found a bug?
-Please [submit an issue](https://github.com/tldraw/tldraw/issues/new).
+Find us on Twitter/X at [@tldraw](https://twitter.com/tldraw).

 ## Contributors